aman2743/AITesterBlueprint/PropmtToCreateSkills.md

+**First Prompt**

 @antigravity-skill-creator.md  create a skill where you are helping me to write a tweet for x.com, it should be short and concise .
 You will be asking me for the topic and you will perform deep research on the tweet and make sure it is clickbaity and CTA friendly, create it now